-November 2, 2015: Combined enactment of: Youth Law (Adjudication, Punishment, and Means of Treatment) (Amendment No. 20), 5776-2015, which establishes the possibility to impose on the minor’s parents a fine, legal expenses, and payment of compensation to a person injured by an offense caused by a minor, following the conviction and sentencing of the minor.
+November 2, 2015: Combined enactment of two amendments: The Youth Law (Adjudication, Punishment, and Means of Treatment) (Amendment No. 20), 5776-2015, which establishes the possibility to impose on the minor’s parents a fine, legal expenses, and payment of compensation to a person injured by an offence caused by a minor, following the conviction and sentencing of the minor.
 XX

-Indirect Amendment no. 163 of the National Insurance Law (Combined Version), 5755-1995, permitting the denial of payment of welfare benefits to the parents of a minor who committed security/ stone-throwing offenses and was sentenced to actual imprisonment.
+Indirect Amendment No. 163 of the National Insurance Law (Combined Version), 5755-1995 permitting the denial of payment of welfare benefits to the parents of a minor who committed security/ stone-throwing offences and was sentenced to actual imprisonment.
 XX

 November 18, 2015: Memorandum: Youth Law (Adjudication, Punishment, and Means of Treatment) (Amendment) (Means of Punishment), 5776-2015.
-This legislative memorandum passed on August 2016 and determines that in serious manslaughter offenses, it will be possible to impose actual imprisonment on minors who are sentenced before they reach the age of 14.
-The sentence is to be served in a secure juvenile detention center until the age of 14, after which the minor enters prison (Israeli Knesset 2015).
+This legislative memorandum was passed on August 2016 and determines that in serious manslaughter offences, it will be possible to impose actual imprisonment on minors who are sentenced before they reach the age of 14.
+The sentence is to be served in a secure juvenile detention centre until the age of 14, after which the minor enters prison (Israeli Knesset 2015).

-August 2, 2016: Enactment of the Youth Law (Adjudication, Punishment, and Means of Treatment), Amendment 22; a prison sentence for minors who were convicted of a terrorist offense even before reaching the age of 14.
-Although the Youth Law stipulates that a minor under the age of 14 cannot be sentenced to imprisonment, the amendment calls to establish a temporary order for three years, according to which the court will be authorized to sentence a minor convicted of manslaughter, murder, or attempted murder, who at the time of his sentence is under 14 years of age, to a residential imprisonment for a determined period and to transfer the minor to imprisonment when he reaches 14 years of age.
+August 2, 2016: Enactment of the Youth Law (Adjudication, Punishment, and Means of Treatment), Amendment 22, determining a prison sentence for minors who were convicted of a terrorist offence even before reaching the age of 14.
+Although the Youth Law stipulates that a minor under the age of 14 cannot be sentenced to imprisonment, the amendment calls to establish a temporary order for three years, according to which the court will be authorised to sentence a minor convicted of manslaughter, murder, or attempted murder, who at the time of his sentence is under 14 years of age, to a residential imprisonment for a determined period and to transfer the minor to imprisonment when he reaches 14 years of age.
 In addition, another hearing is to be held towards the end of the period of the residential imprisonment, and follow-up discussions are to be allowed from periodically, wherein the court can consider postponing the date of the minor's transfer to imprisonment and the period of imprisonment.
 (Israeli Knesset 2016).

-Due to the significant increase in the numbers of Palestinian minors arrested in Jerusalem for stone-throwing offenses, the policy changes concerning minors suspected of stone throwing, security offenses, and disturbances are felt in OEJ more than anywhere else (ACRI 2016).
-According to official Israeli police statistics,,600 Palestinian minors aged 12-18 were arrested in OEJ in 2014, and 608 were arrested in 2015 – an increase of 105% percentage compared to 2010.
-Statistics reported by the Police to ACRI (2016), however, show different figures: 792 Palestinian minors were arrested in OEJ in 2014.
-From September 13, 2015 through December 15, 2015 – a three-month period that was one of the most violent Jerusalem has experienced – 398 Palestinian minor residents of East Jerusalem were arrested.
+Due to the significant increase in the numbers of Palestinian minors arrested in Jerusalem for stone-throwing offences, the policy changes concerning minors suspected of stone throwing, security offences, and disturbances are more tangible in OEJ more than anywhere else (ACRI 2016).
+According to official Israeli police statistics, 600 Palestinian minors aged 12–18 were arrested in OEJ in 2014, and 608 were arrested in 2015 – an increase of 105% percentage compared to 2010.
+Statistics reported by the police to ACRI (2016), however, show different figures: 792 Palestinian minors were arrested in OEJ in 2014.
+From September 13, 2015 through December 15, 2015 – a three-month period that was one of the most violent that Jerusalem has experienced – 398 Palestinian minor residents of East Jerusalem were arrested.
 Indictments have been served against 30% of all minors arrested.
 According to the Jerusalem Institute for Policy Research, during 2015, a total of 414 juveniles were arrested in the city.
-Of these, 266 were convicted and the remaining 148 were not convicted; 35% of arrested juveniles are Jews, while 65% are Palestinians.
+Of these, 266 were convicted, and the remaining 148 were not convicted; 35% of arrested juveniles are Jews, while 65% are Palestinians.
 Of the convicted juveniles, 78% are Palestinians.
-The 2016 NCC report on children in Israel shows that during the period of January – November 2015, 1,115 juvenile prisoners from OEJ and the Occupied Palestinian Territories were held in the Israeli prisons; the majority (62.7%) were held for security offences.
+The 2016 NCC report on children in Israel showed that during the period of January – November 2015, a total of 1,115 juvenile prisoners from OEJ and the Occupied Palestinian Territories were held in the Israeli prisons; the majority (62.7%) were held for security offences.